whmfmvp/CASA0018-Banana-Ripeness-Detection/README.md

 (Word count: 1637)

 **Bibliography**
-1. Adhi Harmoko Saputro, Syifa Dzulhijjah Juansyah and Windri Handayani (2018).
+1.Adhi Harmoko Saputro, Syifa Dzulhijjah Juansyah and Windri Handayani (2018).
 Banana (Musa sp.) maturity prediction system based on chlorophyll content using visible-NIR imaging.
 Doi: https://doi.org/10.1109/icsigsys.2018.8373569.
-2. Maithilee Nagesh Kulkarni and Rohini Mudhalwadkar (2017).
+2.Maithilee Nagesh Kulkarni and Rohini Mudhalwadkar (2017).
 Data driven modelling for banana ripeness assessment.
 Doi: https://doi.org/10.1109/iccons.2017.8250545.
-3. Priyanka, C., Shikha Rachel, V., Harshith, B. and Moulisha, R. (n.d.).
+3.Priyanka, C., Shikha Rachel, V., Harshith, B. and Moulisha, R. (n.d.).
 Color Recognition Algorithm using a Neural Network Model in Determining the Ripeness of a Banana. [online] Available at: https://jespublication.com/upload/2020-1106123.pdf.
-4. Sandler, M. et al. (2018) “MobileNetV2: Inverted Residuals and Linear Bottlenecks,” in 2018 IEEE/CVF Conference on Computer Vision and Pattern Recognition.
+4.Sandler, M. et al. (2018) “MobileNetV2: Inverted Residuals and Linear Bottlenecks,” in 2018 IEEE/CVF Conference on Computer Vision and Pattern Recognition.
 [Online].
 2018 IEEE. pp. 4510–4520.
 ‌
 **Declaration of Authorship**
 I, Haoming Wang, confirm that the work presented in this assessment is my own.
 Where information has been derived from other sources, I confirm that this has been indicated in the work.